HashimThePassionate/HashimThePassionate/README.md

 ## Education 🎓
 * Bachelor's degree in Computer Science
-* Courses: Machine Learning, AI, Web3, and Metaverse Feel free to reach out if you're interested in collaborating on projects or if you have any questions.
+* Courses: Machine Learning, AI, Web3, and Metaverse.

+Feel free to reach out if you're interested in collaborating on projects or if you have any questions.

 ## Contact 📫